Tingloy: Geography

 Just off the southwest coast of the Batangas mainland, about 2 nmi south, lies the radish-shaped island of Maricaban.
 It has a land area of about 14 sqmi of rugged hills and sloping mountains with occasional lowland plains and valleys.
+The municipality comprises the entire Maricaban Island, Caban Island, and other minor islets, all just south of the Calumpang Peninsula.
+Visitors to its beaches and diving facilities are a source of income.

 Barangays

-Tingloy is politically subdivided into 15 barangays.
+Tingloy is politically subdivided into 15 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, Tingloy had a population of 19,215.
 The population density was sigfig 19,215/33.07.